nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

   Warning  WithError  6s    nginx-ingress-controller  GlobalConfiguration nginx-ingress/nginx-configuration is invalid and was rejected: spec.listeners: Duplicate value: "Duplicated port/protocol combination 53/UDP"
 ```

-Note how the events section includes a Warning event with the Rejected reason.
+Note how the events section includes a Warning event with the WithError reason.